supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-04.md

    ![](media/content-safety-reject.png)

-1. Also, notice in the outputs in the **generate_result** node that it doesn't generate the joke on the offensive/hateful topic and provides an alternate lighthearted and non-offensive joke.
+1. Also, notice in the **Outputs** in the **generate_result** node that it doesn't generate the joke on the offensive/hateful topic and provides an alternate lighthearted and non-offensive joke.

    ![](media/generate-result-joke-output.png)